 “Now marking its 66th edition, the Rolex Giraglia represents a cardinal point in the offshore Mediterranean sailing season,” explains Nicolò Reggio, President of the Yacht Club Italiano.
 “I sailed my first Giraglia in 1970 and was lucky enough to race on the yacht which arrived first in real time.
 Now in my second year at the helm of the Yacht Club Italiano it is with great satisfaction that I reflect on the evolution of this regatta, thanks to our historical partners and the thousands of sailors who with their enthusiasm constitute the real success of this event.”

 The inshore series continues tomorrow and concludes on Tuesday 12 June.
 The offshore race starts the following day, Wednesday 13 June.
-The Rolex Giraglia is organised by the Yacht Club Italiano (YCI) and in collaboration with the Société Nautique de Saint-Tropez.
+The Rolex Giraglia is organised by the Yacht Club Italiano (YCI) and the Société Nautique de Saint-Tropez.

 A NATURAL AND SUPPORTIVE PARTNER